Jake Braun, CEO

 In addition to his roles at Cambridge Global and the University of Chicago, Mr. Braun is co-founder of the DEF CON Voting Machine Hacking Village, in the President’s Circle on the Chicago Council on Global Affairs, and a strategic advisor to the Department of Homeland Security and the Pentagon on cybersecurity.
-DEF CON is the largest hacker conference in the world and in cooperation with them he has co-authored two award winning and seminal works on election infrastructure cyber vulnerabilities, The DEF CON 25 and 26 Voting Village Reports.
+DEF CON is the largest hacker conference in the world and in cooperation with them he has co-authored two fundamental and critically acclaimed reports on election infrastructure cyber vulnerabilities, The DEF CON 25 and 26 Voting Village Reports.

 Mr. Braun began his career as a journalist for newspapers in Illinois and Taiwan.
 He holds an MA in International Relations from Troy St. University, an MA in Education from National-Louis University in Chicago, and a BA in Philosophy from Loyola University of Chicago.